devallama/plantinerary/documentation.md

 ## Using Redux

-Single page applications can become difficult to manage with multiple components, sub components and so on, that it can become difficult to track and handle data, as explained in the [motivation behind Redux](https://redux.js.org/introduction/motivation).
+Single page applications can become difficult to manage with multiple components, sub components and so on, meaning it can become difficult to track and handle data, as explained in the [motivation behind Redux](https://redux.js.org/introduction/motivation).
 Redux helps to resolve that by providing functionality to store state globally that can be accessed anywhere from the app.
 [There are three core principles](https://redux.js.org/introduction/three-principles) behind Redux:

 - There is a single source of truth - the state of the whole application is stored in a single object
 - State is read only - State cannot be changed directly, instead actions have to be emitted to change state
 - Changes are made with pure functions - Reducers simply return the next state to the component that emitted the action

 Redux has actions and reducers.
 Actions are functions that modify the global Redux state, that can be emitted from anywhere within the application.
-Reducers simply pass the state data in the required format, therefore as such, they can be used to handle things such as sorting and pagination.
+Reducers simply pass the data in the required format to the state.

 All core functionality in the Plantinerary app is handled by Redux actions.
 Actions include auth, which handles user authentication; trips, action that handles trips fetching, creating, and deleting; and the firebase action which initialises and stores the firebase instance.